OlivierCrt/MobotSim/README.md

-#  MoBot - Mobile Robot Simulation
+#  MoBotSim - Mobile Robot Simulation

 This project is designed to simulate a mobile robot, providing functionalities for image analysis, text command processing, and robot movement simulation in a virtual environment.